MUFA Rulebook

 Definitions:

-• "MUFA Player" is defined as a person who is registered, paid, and on a roster for the current MUFA league (e.g., only someone paid for Fall League 2021 can sub during Fall League 2021).
+• "MUFA Player" is defined as a person who is registered, paid, and on a roster for the current MUFA league (e.g., only someone paid for Summer League 2025 can sub during Summer League 2025).

 • "Ringer" is defined as a person who is under the age of 35 as of January 1 of the current year and has played at the USA Ultimate college or club national championships or played on a professional roster (AUDL, PUL, WUL, MLU or international professional leagues).
 You are considered a Ringer if you are currently on a professional roster regardless of your age.